martinuy/JEP-8325511-Security-Providers-Filter/JEP.md

 `jdk.security.providers.filter=!*.Cipher.AES*/ECB/*; !*.Cipher.AES*//*; *.Cipher.AES*/*/*; !*.Cipher.AES*; *`

---

-Enable all services except for SunJCE's Cipher implementation of the RC4 algorithm:

-`jdk.security.providers.filter=!SunJCE.Cipher.ARCFOUR; *`

-or

-`jdk.security.providers.filter=!SunJCE.Cipher.RC4; *`

-or

-`jdk.security.providers.filter=!SunJCE.Cipher.1\.2\.840\.113549\.3\.4; *`

-Notice in this example how either the algorithm name or any of the aliases can be used for the same purpose.

---

-Enable the SUN security provider only, with all its service types and algorithms.
-Services implemented by other security providers should be disabled.

-`jdk.security.providers.filter=SUN`

-or

-`jdk.security.providers.filter=SUN; !*`

-Notice how in the first value for this example the implicit rule of blocking anything that does not match a pattern takes effect.

---

-Enable the SUN security provider only, with all its service types and algorithms except for MessageDigest.
-Services implemented by other security providers should be disabled.

-`jdk.security.providers.filter=!SUN.MessageDigest; SUN`

-Notice how in this example the more specific pattern involving the SUN security provider is located left to the most general one.
-Otherwise, the general pattern will make a decision for all services implemented by SUN, including MessageDigest, and the specific pattern would be ignored.

 ### Examples of incorrectly defined filter values

 Enable all services except for the HmacMD5 algorithm, irrespective of the security provider and the service type:

 `jdk.security.providers.filter=*; !*.*.HmacMD5`

 This is incorrect because the rule `"*"` matches and allows any service, while the rule blocking HmacMD5 is always ignored.
-The correct filter value for this example would be: `!*.*.HmacMD5; *`
+The correct filter value for this example is `!*.*.HmacMD5; *`

---

-Enable all services implemented by SUN except for MessageDigest.
-Services implemented by other security providers should be disabled.

-`jdk.security.providers.filter=!SUN.MessageDigest`

-While both SUN's MessageDigest services and services implemented by other security providers are disabled, SUN's non-MessageDigest services are not enabled.
-The correct filter value for this example would be `!SUN.MessageDigest; SUN`

 --